mvt-project/mvt/README.md

 Mobile Verification Toolkit (MVT) is a collection of utilities to simplify and automate the process of gathering forensic traces helpful to identify a potential compromise of Android and iOS devices.

-It has been developed and released by the [Amnesty International Security Lab](https://www.amnesty.org/en/tech/) in July 2021 in the context of the [Pegasus project](https://forbiddenstories.org/about-the-pegasus-project/) along with [a technical forensic methodology and forensic evidence](https://www.amnesty.org/en/latest/research/2021/07/forensic-methodology-report-how-to-catch-nso-groups-pegasus/).
+It has been developed and released by the [Amnesty International Security Lab](https://www.amnesty.org/en/tech/) in July 2021 in the context of the [Pegasus Project](https://forbiddenstories.org/about-the-pegasus-project/) along with [a technical forensic methodology](https://www.amnesty.org/en/latest/research/2021/07/forensic-methodology-report-how-to-catch-nso-groups-pegasus/).
+It continues to be maintained by Amnesty International and other contributors.

+> **Note**
-*Warning*: MVT is a forensic research tool intended for technologists and investigators.
-Using it requires understanding the basics of forensic analysis and using command-line tools.
+> MVT is a forensic research tool intended for technologists and investigators.
+It requires understanding digital forensics and using command-line tools.
 This is not intended for end-user self-assessment.
-If you are concerned with the security of your device please seek expert assistance.
+If you are concerned with the security of your device please seek reputable expert assistance.
+>

+### Indicators of Compromise

+MVT supports using public [indicators of compromise (IOCs)](https://github.com/mvt-project/mvt-indicators) to scan mobile devices for potential traces of targeting or infection by known spyware campaigns.
+This includes IOCs published by [Amnesty International](https://github.com/AmnestyTech/investigations/) and other  research groups.

+> **Warning**
+> Public indicators of compromise are insufficient to determine that a device is "clean", and not targeted with a particular spyware tool.
+Reliance on public indicators alone can miss recent forensic traces and give a false sense of security.
+>
+> Reliable and comprehensive digital forensic support and triage requires access to non-public indicators, research and threat intelligence.
+>
+>Such support is available to civil society through [Amnesty International's Security Lab](https://www.amnesty.org/en/tech/) or through our forensic partnership with [Access Now’s Digital Security Helpline](https://www.accessnow.org/help/).

+More information about using indicators of compromise with MVT is available in the [documentation](https://docs.mvt.re/en/latest/iocs/).

 ## Installation